nightbot/docs/control-panel/song-requests.md

 /*
-Title: AutoDJ
+Title: Song Requests
 Sort: 4
 */

-AutoDJ is the player responsible for Song Requests with Nightbot.
+Song Requests is the ability for music in your stream to be chosen by the viewers.

 ## Usage

-The [AutoDJ](https://nightbot.tv/song_requests) page contains Song Request settings, a music player with media controls, and a queue of upcoming songs.
+The [Song Requests](https://nightbot.tv/song_requests) page contains Song Request settings, a music player with media controls, and a queue of upcoming songs.
 The controls at the top of the page are as follows:

 - *Enable & Disable* - This setting will enable or disable new requests from being put in the queue.
 - *Clear Queue* - Will clear all songs currently in the queue.